-This week we continued our journey west across the globe and explored the foods of the Mediterranean.
-We concentrated on Spain (tortilla), Italy (pasta) and Greece (spanakopita & Greek rice) and gave the menu a decidedly multicultural twist by including warrigal greens (a native Australian plant) in our Greek rice dish.
+Our kitchen travels this week find us in Europe where we explored Italy (pasta), Greece (spanakopita & Greek rice), Russia (potato salad) and dessert in Austria (jam & poppyseed cookies).
+We gave the menu a decidedly multicultural twist by including warrigal greens (a native Australian plant) in our Greek rice dish.
 This blending of ingredients emphasises the point that there are no rules one has to adhere to in Australian ‘fusion’ cooking.
-We made wonderful use of the abundant greens from our kitchen garden (including spinach, silverbeet, spring onion & parsley) in a variety of the dishes.
-We also used our beautiful, freshly picked beetroots in a very decadent chocolate & beetroot muffin recipe (the kids very much enjoyed licking the bowl!).
+We made wonderful use of the abundant greens from our kitchen garden (including spinach, silverbeet, spring onion, mint & parsley) in a variety of dishes.

 It has been amazing to see how far the students have come since the beginning of the year with respect to their skills in the kitchen, the pride and ownership they take in their food and spaces and also the discussions we are having in relation to our menus and classes.